Datawav/aos-hubs/studio/how-projects-request-support.md

 ## How to Ask

-Typically, a project will share:
+Share with an AOS steward:

-- a short description of the project
+- A short description of the project
-- what they are trying to achieve
+- What you're trying to achieve
-- what kind of help they think they need
+- What kind of help you need
-- any constraints (timeline, budget, safety, timezones)
+- Any constraints (timeline, budget, safety, timezones)

-This might come through:

-- a short form
-- a direct message to an AOS steward
-- a follow-up from a Foundry or Lab session
+This might come through a form, a direct message, or a follow-up from a Foundry or Lab session.

 ## How We Match

-When we receive a request, we:

-1. Clarify the ask if needed.
+1. Clarify the ask if needed
-2. Look at the Studio Rolodex (public and private).
+2. Search the Rolodex (public and private) for potential fits
-3. Identify potential matches based on skills, values, safety, and availability.
-4. Reach out to potential contributors to gauge interest.
+3. Reach out to potential contributors to gauge interest
-5. Make introductions if there’s mutual interest.
+4. Make introductions if there's mutual interest

-We try hard not to waste contributors’ time or put pressure on anyone to say yes.
+We try not to waste contributors' time or pressure anyone to say yes.

+## Timeline

+Initial response is usually quick.
+Finding an actual match depends on what you need and who's available - sometimes days, sometimes weeks, sometimes we can't find anyone.

 ## Agreements and Compensation

-We expect projects and contributors to:

-- agree directly on scope, deliverables, and compensation (if any)
-- be honest about capacity and timelines
+Projects and contributors agree directly on scope, deliverables, and compensation (if any).
+Be honest about capacity and timelines.
+Respect each other's boundaries.
-- respect each other’s boundaries and safety

-AOS may occasionally be a party to these agreements, but often we are just the connector.
+AOS may occasionally be party to these agreements, but often we're just the connector.

+## When Matches Don't Work Out

+Sometimes a match isn't the right fit - communication styles clash, capacity changes, or the work isn't what either side expected.

+When that happens, either party can end the engagement.
+Let AOS know so we can help find a replacement if needed and learn from what didn't work.

-## When We Say No or Not Yet
+## When We Say No

-Sometimes we’re unable to find a good match or the timing doesn’t work.
-When that happens, we’ll say so rather than overpromising.
+Sometimes we can't find a good match or the timing doesn't work.
+We'll say so rather than overpromise.

-We would rather be clear about limits than overextend ourselves or our community.